Versace on the Floor: Critical reception

 "Versace on the Floor" received positive to mixed reviews from most music critics.
 Chris Gayomali and Max Berlinger of GQ praised the track for its throwback sound and highlighted the song's sexual lyrics.
 Gayomali described it as a "legitimate fuckjam and an old Shanice song", that would fit the Beverly Hills 90210 soundtrack.
 Berlinger felt it was "the ultimate slow-jam".
 Andrew Unterberger, writing for Billboard, called the song a "show-stopping 24K Magic centerpiece".
 Jackie Willis of Entertainment Tonight felt the single gave Boyz II Men "a run for their money!".
 Willis called the lyrics "super sultry and sexy".
 Vibe magazine's Desire Thompson complimented the lyrics for being "seductive".
 Sasha Geffen of MTV News and Nick Levine from NME shared that the song is reminiscent of school dances.
 Geffen also felt the track was "smooth".
 Mike Wass of Idolator enjoyed the track, noting it is inspired by the soul music of the 1970s and 1980s, and describing it as "a cross between Atlantic Starr and the Commodores".
 Anna Tingley of Billboard considered the song "catchy".
 In a mixed review, Patrick Ryan of USA Today felt that "Versace on the Floor" is an excessively sentimental track as it counterbalances the other lavish songs on the album.
 Las Vegas Weekly's Mike Pizzo dubbed the track as "embarrassingly overproduced", saying that it sounds rather old than "old-school cool".

 Reviewing Guetta's version Vibe's J'na Jefferson praised the remix for giving "new life" to the track.
 Idolator's Mike Wass affirmed that Guetta was "faithful to the original's retro charm while tinkering with the sound here and there to make it more current".
 David Rishty, writing for Billboard, felt the Guetta remix elevated "the original record by a few notches".
 Jason Scott of PopDust said the remix should be "on repeat for all time".
 Scott added, "David Guetta injects his magical instincts into the Mars original".

-The original version of "Versace on the Floor" was nominated for The Ashford & Simpson Songwriter's Award at the 2017 Soul Train Music Awards but lost to "Cranes in the Sky" (2016) by Solange Knowles.
+The original version of "Versace on the Floor" was nominated for The Ashford & Simpson Songwriter's Award at the 2017 Soul Train Music Awards.
 In 2021, Daria Paterek writing for Impact included "Versace on the Floor" on her "list of the top 10 R&B songs that debuted in the 2010s".
-Paterek affirmed it "demonstrates Bruno Mars' ability to adapt and successfully develop as an artist."
+Paterek affirmed it "demonstrates Bruno Mars's ability to adapt and successfully develop as an artist."